WordPress Methodology:

 echo “http://example.com” >> list.txt

-perl XAttacke r.pl -l list.txt
+perl XAttacke r.pl -l list.txtwpscan:

-git clone
+git clone https://github.com/wpscanteam/wpscan

 cd wpscan / bundle install && rake install

-shows all full help
+wpscan --hh shows all full help

 The script also supports the enumeratefunction